Tuesday, 20 November 2018

 So immediately we see the neck's typical traits of being a music-loving water creature.
 What is unusual in this ballad, though, is that the neck seems to be onboard a boat ...
 In one version of the ballad from Hardanger there is an unusual description of the neck as "half man half boat" ...

 The neck cannot resist the song he has heard, so he speaks to his steersman and tells him to sail for land.
-So the neck comes to land, and dresses himself up as a fine gentleman with fine clothes, a high hat, and curly golden hair.
+So the neck comes to land, and he dresses himself up as a fine gentleman with fine clothes, a high hat, and curly golden hair.
 Then he makes a saddle and horse (sometimes from sand and running water), all kitted out in silver and gold, and he rides off to the party room (or church hall) where Heiemo is.

 The neck asks the best singer to sing a song.
 And that is Heiemo.
 Her song impresses everyone.

 The neck then says he will take Heiemo back to his boat with him.
 Heiemo is not happy at all at this.
 The neck tries to comfort her, but she is not having it.
-So she stabs the neck in the heart with her little knives.
+So she stabs the neck in the heart with her little knife.

 So in the end Heiemo escapes with her maidenhood intact, and the neck lies dead on the ground for dogs and ravens to eat.